 What is the Swap Rate?

-The swap rate is the fixed rate of a swap determined by the parties involved in the contract The swap rate is demanded by a receiver (i.e., the party that receives the fixed rate) from a payer (i.e., the party that pays the fixed rate) to be compensated for the uncertainty regarding the fluctuations in the floating rate utilized in a swap.
-The swap rate can be found in either interest rate swaps or currency swap.
+The swap rate is the fixed rate of a swap determined by the parties involved in the contract The swap rate is demanded by a receiver (i.e., the party that receives the fixed rate) from a payer (i.e., the party that pays the fixed rate) to be compensated for the uncertainty regarding fluctuations in the floating rate utilized in a swap.
+The swap rate can be found in either interest rate swaps or currency swaps.
 It also referred to as the reference rate, and is typically based on LIBOR for interest rate swaps.

 Swap Rate in Interest Rate Swaps

-The most commonly encountered design of interest rate swaps involves the exchange of the fixed interest rate for the floating interest rate.
+The most commonly encountered design of interest rate swaps involves the exchange of a fixed interest rate for the floating interest rate.
 The floating interest rate is typically expressed as a value of a variable index such as LIBOR plus or minus a spread.
 In such a case, the fixed interest rate is referred to as the swap/reference rate.